 The first reason doesn’t hold water: Americans own 270 million guns – more than twice the guns per capita as the next highest country, Yemen – one of those places where men carry their AR-15s to weddings and shoot into the air for fun.

-The second reason doesn’t hold water either: no politician who wants to get re-elected would ever vote for a ban, or even serious restrictions, on the sale of guns.
+The second reason doesn’t hold water either: no politician who wants to get re-elected would ever vote for a ban, or even a serious restriction, on the sale of guns.

 What no one wants to admit is: